soulsam480/rengoku/content/blog/vite-code-splitting-that-works.md

 ### React

 React router also supports code-splitting but the bare **lazy imports** don't work properly in vite/rollup.
-From my time with lazy loading components in React with vite, you have to warp **Lazy imports** inside a **React.lazy()** to get it working. e.g.
+From my time with lazy loading components in React with vite, you have to wrap **Lazy imports** inside a **React.lazy()** to get it working. e.g.

  ```js
  const Template = React.lazy(() => import('./pages/Template'));